What is Frederick Stretch Therapy?

 PNF dates back to the 1950's with neurophysiologist Herman Kabat who originally found it to be very effective with muscles to facilitate the natural stretch reflex to release the restrictions in the body.
 New research suggests that fascia also contains contractile properties.
 With this knowledge, PNF is now being applied to fascia as well.

-Fascial Stretch Therapy™ was created by Ann & Chris Fredrick of the Stretch to Win Institute.
-It has been in use for over 20 years and is a part of recovery and wellness programs of elite level athletes worldwide.
+Frederick Stretch Therapy / Fascial Stretch Therapy™ was created by Ann & Chris Frederick of the Stretch to Win Institute.
+It has been in use for over 25 years and is a part of recovery and wellness programs of elite level athletes worldwide.
 FST is one of the leading methods used to improve joint mobility and flexibility throughout the entire body.
+Recently, stretch therapy imposters have been saturating the industry claiming they practice Fascial Stretch Therapy.
+This is the reason the original FST method is now referred to as Frederick Stretch Therapy.
+Clients beware, not all stretch therapy is alike.
+Training in the industry differs significantly.
+Be sure to ask the important questions when booking your stretch appointments.
+Experience, training, techniques all matter for your safety and effectiveness of your sessions.

 FST addresses not just the muscle system but also the neurological and fascial systems.